BioShock: Development

-BioShock uses a heavily modified Unreal Engine 2.5 with some of the advanced technologies from Unreal Engine 3.
-Irrational had previous experience with modifying and expanding on the Unreal Engine in SWAT 4, and continued this advancement of the engine within BioShock.
-Given the game's setting, one significant improvement was made in the water systems, hiring an programmer and artist to focus on the water effects.
-BioShock also uses the Havok Physics engine that allows for an enhancement of in-game physics, the integration of ragdoll physics, and allows for more lifelike movement by elements of the environment.
-The Windows version was built to work in both Direct3D 10 (DirectX 10) and DirectX 9, with the DirectX 10 version supporting additional water and particle effects.

-Numerous tensions within the team and from publisher 2K Games continued during the development process.
+Tensions within the team and from the publisher continued throughout development.
 According to LeBreton, Levine was distrustful of some of the more egotistical newer hires and was often arguing with them to enforce his vision of BioShock.
 2K Games was concerned with the growing budget for the title, and told Levine to market the title more as a first-person shooter rather than the first-person shooter/role playing game hybrid they set out for.
 Near the targeted release date, Levine ordered the team into round-the-clock development, creating more strife in the team.
-Paul Hellquist, the game's lead designer, was often omitted from key design meetings, which he later recounted was due to his contrary nature to Levine, questioning several of his choices; he redirected his frustration into improving the Medical Pavilion level that he was in charge of at that time.
-Near the anticipated completion date, 2K decided to give Irrational another three months to polish up the game, extending the crunch time the studio was already under.
+Paul Hellquist, the game's lead designer, was often omitted from key design meetings, which he considered due to questioning Levine's choices; he redirected his frustration into improving the Medical Pavilion level that he was in charge of at that time.
+Near the anticipated completion date, 2K Games decided to give Irrational another three months to polish up the game, extending the crunch time the studio was already under.